 Felicity is currently working on co-writing a cross-cultural Young Adult novel with Sheila Pham and Faith Chaza.
 Their novel explores the lives of young people in western Sydney and the tensions that erupt after a party goes disastrously wrong.

-Faith Chaza ASSOCIATE DIRECTOR
+Faith Chaza PRODUCER

 Faith is a reluctant adult.
 Having grown up in Zimbabwe, Botswana and South Africa, Faith now finds themselves in Sydney learning how to be a real person.
 Data wrangler by day, Faith spends their down time creating music and, on occasion, playing with words.
 Some of their work can be found in Itch, Aerodome, and The Ghost Eater and Other Stories collection.